 The oversight that is conducted, that’s what is the interesting thing about this.
 With all the disclosures, we find out, holy mackerel, the court’s involved.
 Both the Senate and the House committees are involved.
 There was plenty of oversight of the programs.
 And it was very restrictive, only 288 times that they even used the business records in 2012.

-It turns out the “involved courts” were deceived about the data the NSA was collecting, our fully-briefed Congress has to bring in outside experts to get a grasp on the NSA’s capabilities, and government agencies don’t need to request business records when they have broken into private data centers anyway.
+It turns out the “involved” courts were deceived about the data the NSA was collecting, our fully-briefed Congress has to bring in outside experts to get a grasp on the NSA’s capabilities, and government agencies don’t need to request business records when they simply break into private data centers anyway.